HOW INNOVATIVE COMPANIES ARE REDUCING CHURN AND GROWING RECURRING REVENUE

 Nick Mehta, Dan Steinman and Lincoln Murphy

 The Subscription business model is red hot.
 Software as a Service (Saas) business led the change into the subscription economy.
 For any SaaS or B2C company, to survive and thrive, it needs to 1.
 Reduce/manage churn, 2.
-Drive increased contract (or Lifetime) value from existing customers.
+Drive increased contract value (Net Revenue Retention) from existing customers.
 And 3.
 Increase promoters (improve the NPS) by improving customer experience and customer satisfaction.
 These are the exact benefits that come from executing customer success well.
 Customer Success Managers (CSMs) are individuals that help customers get the most value out of your products.
 Nick Mehta and his co authors, share their insights and history of this growing discipline.
-As this is my first book summary, this is longer than what I would have liked.

-This book is useful for leaders in SaaS product and B2C platform companies.
-It discusses the history and imperative of the discipline of customer success, including ten laws of customer success.
+This book discusses the history and imperative of the discipline of customer success, including ten laws of customer success.
 It also outlines the significance and roles of Customer Success Manager (CSM) and Chief Customer Officer.
 Ten laws are, 1: Sell to the Right Customer.
 2: The Natural Tendency for Customers and Vendors Is to Drift Apart.
 3: Customers Expect You to Make Them Wildly Successful.
 4: Relentlessly Monitor and Manage Customer Health.
 5: You Can No Longer Build Loyalty through Personal Relationships.
 6: Product Is Your Only Scalable Differentiator.
 7: Obsessively Improve Time-To-Value.
 8: Deeply Understand Your Customer Metrics.
 9: Drive Customer Success through Hard Metrics.
 10: Customer Success is Top-Down, Company-Wide Commitment.

 Foreword by Maria Martinez of Salesforce